CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: Conclusions

 \section{Conclusions}

 The canonical Scotogenic model is one of the simplest models which can explain both small neutrino masses and dark matter together.
 In the Scotogenic model, neutrino mass generation is intimately related with the existence of dark matter, with dark sector particles running in the loop diagram for neutrino mass generation.
 Despite its simplicity and elegance, the model is rich and flexible enough to explain the recent CDF-II measurement of $W$ boson mass which shows 7-$\sigma$ deviation from the Standard Model expectation.
 In this work we have shown that the new physics corrections to $W$ boson mass in the canonical scotogenic model come primarily from the loop corrections due to the presence of a dark $SU(2)_L$ doublet scalar $\eta$.
-For both cases of scalar as well as fermionic dark matter, we have analyzed the self-consistency of the model by simultaneously demanding that: \begin{itemize} \item The model satisfies the $S$, $T$, $U$ parameters consistent with CDF-II measurement. \item It has couplings consistent with stability and perturbativity constraints. \item All neutrino physics constraints are satisfied i.e. those coming from neutrino oscillation experiments as well as the limits from cosmology, KATRIN and neutrinoless double beta decay experiments. \item The model satisfies the constraints from lepton flavour violation. \item The constraints coming from dark matter direct detection and relic abundance are also satisfied. \end{itemize} We show that the canonical Scotogenic model indeed has enough parameter space to simultaneously satisfy all the aforementioned constraints.
+For both cases of scalar as well as fermionic dark matter, we have analyzed the self-consistency of the model by simultaneously demanding that: \begin{itemize} \item The model satisfies the $S$, $T$, $U$ parameters consistent with CDF-II measurement. \item It has couplings consistent with stability and perturbativity constraints. \item All neutrino physics constraints are satisfied i.e. those coming from neutrino oscillation experiments as well as the limits from cosmology, KATRIN and neutrinoless double beta decay experiments. \item The model satisfies the constraints from lepton flavour violation. \item Constraints coming from LEP and LHC are satisfied. \item The constraints coming from dark matter direct detection and relic abundance are also satisfied. \end{itemize}

+We demonstrate that the new CDF-II measurement rules out the feasible parameter space of a doublet scalar in high mass regions ($m_{\eta_{R}} \gtrsim 500~\text{GeV}$) while still allowing the low mass regions of ($54~\text{GeV} \lesssim m_{\eta_{R}} \lesssim 76~\text{GeV}$).
+We also showed that the fermion dark matter ($M_{N_{1}} \lesssim 500~\text{GeV} $) has enough parameter space to simultaneously satisfy all the aforementioned constraints.
+Additionally, we demonstrated that the parameter space previously excluded by CDF II is now deemed permissible based on the latest results obtained by ATLAS.